TailaiLihe/UCDavis-EEC172-Lab-Manual/labs/final-project.md

 to purchase and use other components as well.

-The instructional staff will also be assigning *Best Project Awards* to up to 2 teams from each section based on their project's complexity, creativity, and performance.
+The instructional staff will also be assigning *Best Project Awards* to 1 teams from the class based on their project's complexity, creativity, and performance.
 The winning teams will receive *full points on all in-class quizzes* if they provide a well-documented, neatly wired, and polished demo, as well as a demo video highlighting the main features of their project.
+The winner will be selected from candidates from each section(up to 2 group pre-section), and candidates will have their lowest score of quizes dropped.

 Out of consideration for your fellow students, if you intend to compete for best project, we ask that the total cost of any additional components